microsoft/api-guidelines/azure/ConsiderationsForServiceDesign.md

 ## Returning String Offsets & Lengths (Substrings)

 Some Azure services return substring offset & length values within a string.
-For example, the offset & length within a string to a name, email address, or phone #.
+For example, the offset & length within a string to a name, email address, or phone number.
 When a service response includes a string, the client's programming language deserializes that string into that language's internal string encoding.
 Below are the possible encodings and examples of languages that use each encoding:

 | Encoding    | Example languages |